Prathamesh-Chavan-232/netflix-clone/README.md

 ## Project build orchestrator for React + TypeScript

-This React Project is bootstrapped using provides in Vite with HMR and some ESLint rules.
+This React Project is bootstrapped using Vite with HMR and some ESLint rules.

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh